Home

 Early Life

 Pehr-Georg Scheutz was born in Jönköping, Sweden, on September 23, 1785.
 His father, Fredrik Christian Ludvig Schuetz, was born in Copenhagen to German parents.
 With his wife, Johanna Christina Berg, he ran the popular inn and wine merchant’s business Fortuna in Jönköping.
 Besides the inn, Fredrik Schieutz was responsible for providing refreshments for the guests at Medevi Spring, the most frequented spa in the country at that time.
-In this stimulating, cosmopolitan spot at the southern end of Lake Vättern that Georg Scheutz, his parents’ only son, grew up.
+In this stimulating, cosmopolitan spot at the southern end of Lake Vättern Georg Scheutz, his parents’ only son, grew up.

 Pehr George Scheutz, Inventor of the first working calculation engine